rccordell/f25idh/_assessments/2-assessment.md

 Ultimately, the university will require me to assign a grade to your work this semester.
 In order to address the concerns outlined above and create space for experimentation, you will assess your own work in this class in dialogue with me, as mentor rather than judge.
 You will ultimately grade your own work based by assessing your effort and performance across the course assignments as they relate to the goals you set for yourself, your work to meet those goals, and your intellectual growth during the class.

-Formally, this means that I will ask you to draft self-evaluations a few times during the semester, including a final self-evaluation through which you will assign yourself a grade.
+Formally, this means that I will ask you to draft self-evaluations twice during the semester: once at midterm and then at the end of the course, at which point you will assign yourself a grade.
 Barring extreme circumstances (see the Adjustment Caveat below) this self assessment will determine your grade for the semester.
 Ideally, knowing this process in advance will free you to do more ambitious work from the beginning of the semester.

 To assist with these self-assessments, I have sketched out a rubric to consult below.
 One key distinction between classroom grading and more professional evaluations, however, is that they are not so strictly mathematical.
 Work fluctuates, and while most jobs have a set of expectations across areas, in reality different people—or the same people, at different times in their careers—succeed more in some areas than others.
 In my own life as a professor, there are years when I focus more on teaching and my research wanes, while in other years I focus on research and publication and develop my teaching less.
-When you evaluate, I want you to seek to evaluate yourself holistically rather than punatively.
+When you evaluate, I want you to seek to evaluate yourself holistically rather than punitively.

 ### My Commitments